jaysnm/search_engines/README.md

-# Experimenting Search Operations with Solr and Elasticsearch
+# Experimenting Search Operations with Solr, Elasticsearch and MeiliSearch

 From official definitions: